hyperledger-labs/fabric-chaincode-haskell/readme.md

 When the Fabric peer is running (see below), the Haskell process that is started does a number of things

-1. It connects to the Fabric peer through grpc (prints "okie dokey")
+1. It connects to the Fabric peer through gRPC
-2. It sends a REGISTER message to the peer and receives a REGISTERED response (prints "YAY REGGED")
+2. It sends a REGISTER message to the peer and receives a REGISTERED response
-3. It receives a READY message from the peer (prints "YAY READY")
+3. It receives a READY message from the peer
-4. It listens for an INIT message from the peer (prints "YAY INIT")
+4. It listens for an INIT message from the peer
-5. It listens for TRANSACTION messages from the peer (prints "YAY TRANSACTION")
+5. It listens for TRANSACTION messages from the peer

 ### Connecting to the Fabric peer

+The Haskell shim can be used with any Fabric network with a peer running in development mode.
+However, we have provided a very simple [Fabric network](https://github.com/airvin/fabric-network) for testing purposes.
-Start the [Fabric network](https://github.ibm.com/chaincode-haskell/fabric-network) with the peer in development mode and without a chaincode container.
+If you would like to use this network, start the Fabric network with the peer in development mode and without a chaincode container.
 This can be done with the `./start-no-cc.sh` script.
 The peer needs to be told about the chaincode process running with the `install` and `instantiate` commands.